kimseungbin/books/development-methodology/learning-test-driven-development/README.md

 ### Increased Confidence

-TDD increases the confidence in code because each new test flexes the system in new and previously untested ways.0
+TDD increases the confidence in code because each new test flexes the system in new and previously untested ways.

+# Chapter 1: The Money Problem

+## Red-Green-Refactor: The Building Blocks of TDD

+1. Red.
+Write a failing test
+2. Green.
+Write just enough production code to make the test green.
+3. Refactor.
+Remove any code smells.
+These may be due to duplication, hardcoded values, or improper use of language idioms.